-Saint Lucia one of the most picturesque Caribbean destinations was recently at the Caribbean Investment Summit in London promoting its investment opportunities.
-The 238 square mile island with beautiful beaches, lush rainforest and the iconic Piton Mountains that have UNESCO World Heritage Status had secured approximately US$124.5 Million in Foreign Direct Investment (FDI) for the calendar year 2014.
+Saint Lucia, one of the most picturesque Caribbean destinations, was recently promoting its investment opportunities at the Caribbean Investment Summit in London.
+The 238-square-mile island with beautiful beaches, lush rainforest, and the iconic Piton Mountains with UNESCO World Heritage Status secured approximately US$124.5 Million in Foreign Direct Investment (FDI) for the calendar year 2014.
 This represented a 135% increase from the US$54.2 Million achieved in 2013.
-The 2014 figure was for 20 different projects with 75% tourism related, 15% soft infrastructure (health and education) and 10% other services.
+The 2014 figure was for 20 different projects with 75% tourism related, 15% soft infrastructure (health and education), and 10% other services.

-2. Access to regional and international markets including the Caricom Single Marketing & Economy (CSME), World Trade Organization (WTO) and EU-Caribbean Economic Partnership Agreement (EPA).
+- Access to regional and international markets, including the Caricom Single Marketing & Economy (CSME), World Trade Organization (WTO), and EU-Caribbean Economic Partnership Agreement (EPA).

 • The number of procedures for starting a business;